-After 2.5 years on the road, we look back at our van conversion and identify all the things we love about our camper van build.
-Many of the things that we’ll point out in this post have dramatically helped to increase the viability of long-term van life.
+After five years on the road, we looked back at our van conversion and identified everything we loved about our camper van build.
+Many of the things we’ll point out in this post have dramatically helped increase the viability of long-term van life.

 1. It's A High-Roof Van